ballerina-platform/ballerina-distribution/examples/grpc-client-ssl-tls/grpc_client_ssl_tls.md

 # Client - SSL/TLS

 You can use the gRPC client to connect or interact with a gRPC listener secured with SSL/TLS.
 Provide the `grpc:ClientSecureSocket` configurations to the client to initiate an HTTPS connection over HTTP/2.

-For more information on the underlying module, see the [gRPC module](https://lib.ballerina.io/ballerina/grpc/latest/).

 >**Info:** For more information on the underlying module, see the [`grpc` module](https://lib.ballerina.io/ballerina/grpc/latest/).